loafey/master-thesis/Thesis/4.0. Compiling System-level functional language/Compilation Target.typ

   Register spilling means backing up a register on the stack, freeing the register temporarily.
 ],
-and it's size is determined at compile time and can vary between functions.
+and its size is determined at compile time and can vary between functions.
 This size is based on the amount of variables used by the function, and does not account for register spilling because pushing and popping updates stack frame size dynamically.